This is where all 50 states stand on reopening - KVIA

 Gov. Jim Justice issued a stay-at-home order until further notice.

 “That curve is the curve we’re looking for to be able to look at the possibility of backing things off and going forward.
-We’re not there yet,” Justice said during his briefing on Monday.
+We’re not there yet,” Justice said during a news conference April 13.

 Despite numbers suggesting that the state is starting to do better, Justice said it wasn’t time to relax social distancing measures or asking people to stop staying home.